Paul Pogba: 2018–19 season

 Due to the absence of team captain Antonio Valencia, Pogba took over temporary captaincy of the club in the opening games of the 2018–19 season.
 Pogba began the season well in the first few weeks, scoring four goals as the new designated penalty taker.
-However following a series of disappointing results, Mourinho announced that Pogba would not captain the team again.
+Following a series of disappointing results, Mourinho announced that Pogba would not captain the team again.
 In late September, Pogba and Mourinho were filmed having a confrontation during a training session, despite Mourinho's assertion that there was "no problem" between the two.
 Despite this, Pogba continued to play in the starting eleven and scored in United's 2–1 victory over Everton.
-However, following a spell of poor form and strained relationship with Mourinho, Pogba found himself benched and linked with an exit from Manchester United during the January transfer season.
+Following a spell of poor form and strained relationship with Mourinho, Pogba found himself benched and linked with an exit from Manchester United during the January transfer season.
 Continuing tensions between Pogba and Mourinho saw him branded a "virus" who influenced United's bad form by the manager.
-Pogba continued to be benched throughout the next few games up until and including United's match against Liverpool where Manchester United lost 3–1.
-Shortly after this match however Mourinho was sacked as Manchester United manager, and Ole Gunnar Solskjær was appointed as the caretaker manager one day later.
+Pogba continued to be benched throughout the next few games up to and including the match against Liverpool, which Manchester United lost 3–1.
+Shortly after this match Mourinho was sacked as Manchester United manager, and Ole Gunnar Solskjær was appointed as the caretaker manager one day later.

-Under new manager, Ole Gunnar Solskjær, Pogba saw a revival in his form as he scored twice consecutively against Huddersfield Town and Bournemouth.
+Under new manager Ole Gunnar Solskjær, Pogba saw a revival in his form as he scored twice consecutively against Huddersfield Town and Bournemouth.
 In January 2019, Pogba assisted Marcus Rashford's game-winning goal against Tottenham Hotspur, with consecutive goals in the following matches against Brighton & Hove Albion and Burnley.
 Pogba then scored a brace in a 3–0 away win over Fulham and was named man of the match; his two goals brought his seasonal tally to a personal best of 11 league goals and 13 in all competitions.
 Pogba continued this trend by scoring again in United's FA Cup fifth round tie against Chelsea where United won 2–0 and got an assist in a 3–1 win against Crystal Palace.
 Pogba's form dipped towards the end of the season as Manchester United only won 2 of their last 12 games of the season as they were knocked out of the FA cup by Wolverhampton Wanderers.
 Pogba was also criticised for his performance in the Champions League quarter final as Manchester United lost to Barcelona 4–0 on aggregate.
 In that poor run of games, Pogba did manage to score a brace in a 2–1 home win against West Ham.
 On the final day of the Premier League season, Pogba started for Manchester United as they lost to Cardiff City 2–0 at Old Trafford and after the game, Pogba was seen talking to some fans who were throwing him abuse.
 Despite the poor end to the season, Pogba had the most productive season of his career as he scored 16 goals and got 11 assists in all competition and was named in the PFA team of the year, despite his inconsistent form.